tradingstrategy-ai/trading-strategy/docs/source/learn.rst

    :maxdepth: 2
    :caption: Contents:

-Below are useful links to get started with :term:`Jupyter`, quantative finance and trading.
+Below are useful links to get started with :term:`Jupyter Notebook`, quantative finance and trading.

 Books, tutorials and courses on trading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~